-The article gives tips to enhance your preliminary analytical review procedures.
+Learn how to enhance your preliminary analytical review procedures.

 How does this add value to your audit?

-- Analysis over multiple periods allows you to visualize trends of balances, flows of transactions and key ratios over time.
-If 5 years of client data is available – “expected ranges” will also be available for key ratios on the visualizations – whereby actual results outside of these ranges are exposed for investigation.
+Analyzing multiple periods allows you to visualize trends of balances, flows of transactions, and key ratios over time.
+If 5 years of client data is available, “expected ranges” will also be available for key ratios on the visualizations, whereby actual results outside of these ranges are exposed for investigation.

 Using the data table to interrogate the detail of certain accounts and “scan” the transactions, you’re able to better understand an explanation provided by the client or get a sense of what types of transactions are contributing to a certain observed high-level variance or an increased account-level risk score from previous years.